centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ```

 Then you will get the output files: **DEG_edgeR.csv**, **cpm.csv** , **bcvplot.pdf**, **VolcanoPlot.png** and **mdsplot.pdf**.
 Check the output files and explore what they stand for.
-E.g. the cut-off of FDR P-value, the CPM values, the relationships among samples, and the top significant DE genes.
+**Task**: how many DE genes? what is the cut-off of FDR P-value? what are the CPM values? how to explore the relationships among samples, and the top significant DE genes.

 ### 6. Function annotation and pathway analysis ###